spree/spree/guides/content/integration/tutorials/creating_an_endpoint_with_custom_attributes.md

 ## Introduction

-One of the greatest things about both the Spree Commerce storefront is its flexibility.
+One of the greatest things about the Spree Commerce storefront is its flexibility.
 Using this full-featured open source e-commerce package means that you have total freedom to customize it to suit your business' own special needs.

 The Spree Commerce hub extends the customizations you make in your storefront's schema so that you can make use of them within your third-party services.